SamueleD98/assignment_1/README.md

 ### Scenario

-The considered mobile robot retrieves environment related information from some aruco markers next to it when spawned.
+The considered mobile robot retrieves environment related information, from some aruco markers, when spawned.
 This data are used for  moving across locations.
 Here how the robot should behave:
 1. The robot should scan the markers and load a map before any other action
 2. The robot should move between corridors